ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

-1. Expand the worker pool of the cluster used for OCS by [adding SDS worker nodes](/docs/openshift?topic=openshift-add_worker nodes).
+1. Expand the worker pool of the cluster that is used for OCS by [adding SDS worker nodes](/docs/openshift?topic=openshift-add_worker nodes).
 Ensure that your worker nodes meet the [requirements for OCS](#ocs-storage-classic).
 2. [Find the `by-id` of the local disks](#ocs-classic-get-devices) on your new worker nodes.
 3. Add the `by-id` of the local disks to your `OcsCluster` custom resource definition.
   ```sh
   oc edit ocscluster ocscluster
   ```
   {: pre}
-3. If you deployed OCS on a subset of worker nodes in your cluster by specifying the `<worker-IP>` parameters in your `OcsCluster` custom resource, you can add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
+3. If you deployed OCS on a subset of worker nodes in your cluster by specifying the `<worker-IP>` parameters in your `OcsCluster` custom resource, add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
 4. Save the `OcsCluster` custom resource file to reapply it to your cluster.

 <br />